Guides to Spain's cities, areas and lifestyle

 • Barcelona – guide to attractions and other tips

-Hans Christian Andersen had the following to say about Barcelona back in 1862, and his words are as true today as they were 153 years ago: “We crossed wide streets, with buildings that resembled palaces.
-On La Rambla the shops were well lit and there was movement and life… I decided not to go to bed, even…
+Hans Christian Andersen had the following to say about Barcelona back in 1862, and his words are as true today as they were 153 years ago: “We crossed wide streets, with buildings that looked like palaces.
+On La Rambla the shops were well lit and there was movement and life… I decided not to go to bed, even

 Read the whole